LeV-prep/microservices_final/README.md

 - Destroy RDS after use to avoid charges
 - Do not commit secrets
 - terraform.tfvars is ignored by git
-- Opening port 5432 globally is acceptable only for TP work
+- Opening port 5432 globally is acceptable only for TP work (restrict in production)

 7. Useful Commands
 Docker: